brndnmtthws/brndn-io/content/posts/everyone-is-beautiful/index.md

 ## The Mirror's Harsh Gaze

-We are our own worst critics.
-We stare at ourselves in the mirror daily, fixating on perceived flaws rather than strengths.
-We compare our unfiltered reality to others' highlight reels and feel inadequate.
-We see every imperfection in ourselves while missing our own beauty.
+Most of us know our own face too well.
+We stare at it in the mirror every day and end up fixating on the one thing that feels off.
+Then we stack that against other people's best photos and decide we're coming up short.

 This self-criticism is amplified by our exposure to unrealistic beauty standards in magazines, movies, and social media.
 These images rarely reflect reality—they're highly modified, perfectly lit, professionally styled, and extensively edited.
 This type of photography isn't authentic; its purpose is to sell products or project an idealized image rather than capture a person's true essence.

-Authenticity, however, is genuinely beautiful.
-When people express their true selves, flaws and all, it demonstrates self-confidence and self-acceptance.
-Displaying imperfections shows comfort in your own skin—a sign of strength, not weakness.
+What actually gets me is when somebody looks like themselves.
+A crooked smile, bad skin, weird expression, whatever.
+That kind of photo feels relaxed in a way polished images usually don't.

 I believe most everyone has beauty.
 Personally, I find the polished photography in advertisements and Instagram often off-putting.
 I'm drawn to candid, unposed, unedited photos that capture real people in real moments.